 Need to get a fire going in a pinch?
 The lean-to is your go-to.
-This is the simplest method for how to build a campfire and is probably the best to pick in bad weather.
+This is the simplest method for making a campfire and is probably the best to pick in bad weather.
 It will require you to have a good heading on the wind direction and place the large log you are using perpendicular to it to create a windbreak.
-While this style of fire building doesn’t have great air flow), but it is still one of my favorite methods for starting a campfire.
+While this style of fire building doesn’t have great airflow), but it is still one of my favorite methods for starting a campfire.

-- Place a large log in your campfire ring and place some tinder underneath it.
+- Place a large wood log in your fire ring and place some tinder underneath it.

 - Lean pieces of kindling over the tinder and onto the log.

-- When it’s lit, and as the fire burns you’ll continue adding pieces of tinder leaning on the log for fuel.
+- When it’s lit, and as the fire burns you’ll continue adding pieces of tinder/kindling on the log to keep your fire going.

 5. Log Cabin Fire

-- Place your tinder in the center of the fire pit.
+- Make sure to place your tinder in the center of the fire pit.

 - Lay your largest kindling parallel to each other (facing east to west), about a foot apart.
-Lay two similarly-sized pieces of kindling on the ends of these pieces running north to south.
+Place two similarly-sized pieces of kindling on the ends of these pieces running north to south.

 - Continue building the log cabin until you reach a height of at least 6”.

 - Light the tinder and watch it go up.
-Once it starts to collapse, you can add larger kindling and then firewood to the structure.
+As the fire grows, and starts to collapse, you can add larger kindling and fuel to the structure.